Aya-42/Cpp-vs-Cython-vs-Python/README.md

 - **Python**: \(0.0419\) seconds, slower due to interpreted nature.
 - **Cython**: \(0.00096\) seconds, achieving significant performance gains through C-level optimizations.
 - **C++**: \(0.00412\) seconds, faster than Python but surprisingly slower than Cython, possibly due to differences in compiler optimizations or overheads.

-## Results and Discussion

-challenges I faced, tools I used, goals for this assignment, my thinking